saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

     ## Saving 7 x 7 in image

 ![](MOFA_to_COSMOS_files/figure-gfm/correlation%20RNA/prot-1.png)<!-- -->
-coherently, only the factors where
+Coherently, only the factors where there is variance explained for both RNA and proteins are correlated.

 Next, we perform filtering steps in order to identify top deregulated features.
 Here, the individual filtering is based on absolute factor